 Giving you the edge

-So there you have it.
-5 reasons why you absolutely should hire a freelance copywriter.
-This list certainly isn’t exhaustive, but gives you a good idea why you should let a professional copywriter handle the task of producing your valuable web pages and content marketing.
-Hiring a good one will be a move that gives you the edge.
+So there you are.
+Five (good) reasons why you absolutely should hire a freelance copywriter.
+It’s not an exhaustive list, but it tells you why you should let a professional copywriter write your website content.
+Hiring a good one will be a smart move – and one that gives you the edge.
 And that’s what I’m here for.